Dimer Models and Conformal Structures: Proper Maps and the Geometry of the Liquid Domains

 where the H\"older exponent $1/2$ optimal.
 Finally, the continuity at possible tacnodes follows as in Theorem \ref{thm:geometry-curve}.\end{proof}

-\begin{Cor} Let $f: \LL \to \DD$ be a solution to the equation \eqref{multipartic}, $f_{\bar z} = \mu_\sigma(f) \, f_z$, and let the domain $\LL $ and $\Gamma \subset \dv \LL$ be as in Theorem \ref{thm:localboundary}, so that \eqref{partialfro} holds.
+\begin{Cor} Let $f: \LL \to \DD$ be a solution to the equation $f_{\overline{ z }} = \mu_\sigma(f) \, f_z$, and let the domain $\LL $ and $\Gamma \subset \dv \LL$ be as in Theorem \ref{thm:localboundary}, so that \eqref{partialfro} holds.

-Then all conclusion of Theorem \ref{thm:localboundary} remain true, except that at the possible tacnodes $f$ has one-sided limits, H\"older continuous with exponent $1/2$. \end{Cor}
+Then all conclusions of Theorem \ref{thm:localboundary} remain true, except that at the possible tacnodes $f$ has one-sided limits, but retains the H\"older continuity with exponent $1/2$. \end{Cor}

-\begin{proof} For solutions $f$ to \eqref{multipartic}, Theorem \ref{thm:localboundary} holds for $\widehat f := \mu_\sigma \circ f$, which solves \eqref{once more13}.
-Since as an analytic and proper map $\mu_\sigma: \DD \to \Di$ does not have critical points on $\partial \DD$, we have $f \in Lip_{1/2}\bigl( B_\varepsilon(z_0) \cap \LL\bigr)$ outside the cusps and tacnodes.
+\begin{proof} For solutions $f$ to \eqref{multimyy}, Theorem \ref{thm:localboundary} holds for $\widehat f := \mu_\sigma \circ f$, which solves \eqref{once more13}.
+Since as an analytic and proper map $\mu_\sigma: \DD \to \Di$ does not have critical points on $\partial \DD$, we have $f \in C^{1/2}\bigl( B_\varepsilon(z_0) \cap \LL\bigr)$ outside the cusps and tacnodes.
 However, at possible tacnodes the argument gives only one-sided limits. \end{proof}

-\begin{rem} With the assumptions of Theorem \ref{thm:localboundary} we avoid a possible accumulation of gas components (or other components of $\C \setminus \LL$) on $\Gamma $.
+\begin{rem} Under the assumptions of Theorem \ref{thm:localboundary} we avoid a possible accumulation of gas components (or other components of $\C \setminus \LL$) on $\Gamma $.
 Whether such an accumulation can really happen we leave as an open question.

 On the other hand, if $\Gamma$ is not connected, it is possible to have accumulation points of cusps in the reference polygon $\Om$, even such that for any ball $B_r(z_0)$ centered at an accumulation point $z_0$, $\mathcal{H}^1(B_r(z_0)\cap \dv \LL_F)=+\infty$.
 That such situations do occur can be seen from constructions in \cite{Duse15a}. \end{rem}